xiix0/scam/README.md

-It's a very *__UN*lucky week in which to be took dead.
+I must have a prodigious quantity of mind; it takes me as much as a week sometimes to make it up.
-		-- Churchy La Femme
+		-- Mark Twain, "The Innocents Abroad"